intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

    Follow same instructions as [Usecase1](#usecase-1)

   #### OpenVINO™ Model Server Inference output
-  1. OpenVINO™ Model Server deploys optimized model from training container.You can view the logs using
+  1. OpenVINO™ Model Server deploys optimized model from training container.You can view the logs using.
+Now the pod is ready to accept client requests
   ```
   kubectl logs <pod_name>
   ```
-  2. The client can send in grpc request to server.
+  2. The client can send in grpc request to server
    For more details on the OpenVINO™ Model Server Adapter API [here](https://docs.openvino.ai/latest/omz_model_api_ovms_adapter.html) Find the ip address of the system where the OpenVINO™ Model Server has been deployed.
+  3. Please run a sample OpenVINO client application as below.

-  3. Change the  'hostname' in the command below before running
+     Open a new terminal to run the client application.
+Change the  'hostname' in the command below before running

    'hostname' : hostname of the node where the OpenVINO™ Model Server has been deployed.
  ```
    kubectl get nodes